audreystott/microk8s-on-nimbus/README.md

 To add an application step-by-step (for experienced Linux users), see [here](README-app-steps.md).

-## Form a cluster (as required)
+## Form a cluster (optional)

-Next, you can form a cluster by adding other instances (as nodes) to the master node.
+Now you can form a cluster by adding other instances (as nodes) to the master node.
+This step is optional.
 To add more nodes:

     sudo microk8s add-node